globocom/huskyCI/CONTRIBUTING.md

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Testing

+### Adding new integration tests

+Integration tests play a crucial role in validating the correct integration of our codebase with its dependencies.
+To ensure the effectiveness of our testing suite, we encourage contributors to adhere to the following guidelines when adding new integration tests:

+1. **Identification in Test Names:**
+   - All new integration tests should be clearly identifiable by having the word `Integration` in their names.
+For example:
+     ```go
+     func TestMongoIntegration(t *testing.T) {
+       // Test implementation
+     }
+     ```

+2. **Short Test Skip:**
+   - Each integration test should begin with a specific check to skip the test if it is being run in short mode:
+     ```go
+     func TestMongoIntegration(t *testing.T) {
+       if testing.Short() {
+         t.Skip()
+       }
+       // Test implementation
+     }
+     ```

+3. **Conditional Execution with Makefile:**
+   - Integration tests are designed to be executed explicitly.
+To run integration tests, use the Makefile target `integration-test`.
+This ensures that these tests are separate from unit tests and are run independently when needed.
+Unit tests are executed with the `-short` tag.
+     ```bash
+     make integration-test
+     ```

+By following these guidelines, you contribute to a testing environment that accurately assesses the integration of our project with its dependencies.
+This separation of unit and integration tests allows for efficient testing and ensures that integration tests are only run when explicitly triggered, promoting a focused and effective testing strategy.

+### Running Database Integration Tests Locally

+To execute the database integration tests locally, follow these steps:

+1. Start the Docker containers configured in the `docker-compose-integration-test.yml` file located in the `deployments` directory:

+    ```bash
+    $ make integration-test-compose-up
+    ```

+    This command initializes the required environment for running the integration tests.

+2. Run the tests using the following command:

+    ```bash
+    $ make integration-test
+    ```

+    This Makefile target executes the database integration tests.

+Ensure that you have Docker installed on your machine before running the tests.

 ## Code of Conduct

 ### Our Pledge